Compare to Similar Products

 Ease of Use

 Thanks to these design specifics, the Alfrescamore is one of our favorite ovens when it comes to ease of use.
-Unlike other, more powerful ovens, this one is able to consistently produce quality pizzas without much fuss.
-And unlike other ovens that require you to constantly monitor and turn a pizza every 15-20 seconds to avoid burning the crust, you really only have to turn this pizza a few times to achieve the same type of consistency.
+Unlike other, more powerful ovens, this one can consistently produce quality pizzas without much fuss.
+And unlike other ovens that require you to monitor and turn a pizza constantly every 15-20 seconds to avoid burning the crust, you really only have to turn this pizza a few times to achieve the same type of consistency.

-Despite its accessibility, this oven would benefit from a few simple design adjustments that would greatly improve its ease of use.
+Despite its accessibility, this oven would benefit from a few simple design adjustments that could significantly improve its ease of use.
 Don't be fooled by the marketing photos: the top of this oven is hot, and because there is no handle, you have to wear heat gloves if you want to lift the lid.
 For some reason, the gas components are also fully exposed, which could easily be damaged in storage or during transport.
 Lastly, this is one of the larger — and heavier — ovens we tested, and its awkward design makes it more of a hassle to store.

 Please don't let the relatively low score this oven received dissuade you.
 Even though it doesn't have the same capability as some of the other top-ranking pizza ovens in our review, this model presents a fantastic value relative to its cooking performance.
 Its ease of use is approachable for novice chefs, and the price point makes it a great entry-level option.
 Last but not least, this kit includes a pizza peel, so you are set up right off the bat.
 We recommend this pizza oven to anyone who is interested in trying their hand at homemade pies but isn't ready to splurge on specialty kitchen tools.